 To submit a request for a Five-year Waiver Certificate, download the Request By Tenant form or fill it out online.
-It is important to provide your telephone number as the Act requires that the VSBC discusses your request with you.
+Please provide your email address so we can contact you about the certificate as required by the Act.

 Reasons to apply for a Five-year Waiver Certificate

 The most common reason as to why a tenant will apply for a waiver certificate relates to a tenant starting a new business.